 1) Balance Questions with Insights

 The path to the sale starts by understanding the customer’s needs with careful questioning.
-In a previous blog I looked at SPI questioning framework as one methodology.
-Remember, great influencers as great questions.
+One method of doing this is the use of the SPI questioning framework developed by Neil Rackham in SPIN Selling.
+Remember, great influencers ask great questions.

 “From the customer’s point of view, the greatest need for improvement is in salespeople’s knowledge of the customer’s business and industry,” reports Harvard Business Review.
 Too often, sellers position solutions that aren’t a fit for the customer.

 Using SPI questioning methodology helps to build greater client insight.

 Knowledge-based selling builds credibility.
 Credibility builds trust.
 One of the greatest sources of knowledge-based selling comes from our experience and how we relate this experience to addressing the customer requirements.
 Knowledge-based selling creates a perception of value in the mind of the client.
 It elevates and distinguishes a seller over their competitors.

 3) Take Ownership of the Conversation

 Dialogue is the key to the consultative style.
 However, sellers still need to guide the conversation.
 The customer needs to understand they are partnering with someone who can guide them through the complexities of business challenges.
 Sellers should be prepared to reference examples of relevant work in the customer’s arena.
 The use of value statements and Impact Selling Propositions are vital in communicating the impact your solutions have on your clients.